 These derivative financial instruments are all interest rate swaps, which are designated and qualify as cash flow hedges.
-The Company does not use derivatives for trading or speculative purposes and, as of September 30, 2019, does not have any derivatives that are not designated as hedges.
+The Company does not use derivatives for trading or speculative purposes and, as of June 30, 2019, does not have any derivatives that are not designated as hedges.
 The Company has master netting agreements; however, the Company does not have multiple derivatives subject to a single master netting agreement with the same counterparties.
 Therefore, none are offset in the accompanying Consolidated Balance Sheets.

-The changes in the fair value of derivatives designated and qualifying as cash flow hedges is recorded in AOCI and subsequently reclassified into earnings in the period that the hedged forecasted transaction affects earnings.
+The changes in the fair value of derivatives designated and qualifying as cash flow hedges is recorded in accumulated other comprehensive income (loss) ("AOCI") and subsequently reclassified into earnings in the period that the hedged forecasted transaction affects earnings.